TylerGorshing/blackjack/DOCUMENTATION.md

 #### Other Behaviors
 - **Iteration** - A collection object is interable and will interate over all cards held by the collection.
 - **Concatination** (The `+` operator) - Two collection objects can be concatinated with the '+' operator.
 This returns a new collection.
-- **Indexing** - A collection can be indexed to acces a card at a specific index.
+- **Indexing** - A collection can be indexed to acces a card at a specific index and also supports slicing.
 Indexing can only access cards and cannot add or modify cards.
 - **`len()`** - Passing a collection into the `len()` method will return the number of cards in the collection.
 - **`str()`** - Passing a collection into the str() method will return a string describing every card in the collection.
 This allows a colletion to be passed as an argument into the `print()` method.